Facebook-f Instagram Linkedin

 What is the Module tutorial about?

-At the end of each module there are a series of questions Membership level questions provided to test your knowledge.
+At the end of each module there are a series of Membership level questions provided to test your knowledge.
 The two hour tutorial on ZOOM is a live virtual classroom, hosted by the Module specialist to review the answers (full model answers with marking key are provided prior to the tutorial).
 Q&A opportunities are encouraged.

 What if I can’t attend the tutorial time?

-All the ZOOM tutorials will be recorded and available on the learning platform within 24 hours of completion, for your viewing at a time that suits.
+All the Zoom tutorials will be recorded and available on the learning platform within 24 hours of completion, for your viewing at a time that suits.
 However, we do strongly recommend attending and engaging in the live tutorials.

 Can I ask questions before the Module tutorial?